 Being such a popular destination, a visit to Amsterdam requires some advance planning and preparation.

 The biggest cost of traveling to Amsterdam is usually accommodation.
-Hotels in Amsterdam are really expensive and it will not get better now that so many private owners took their properties away from Airbnb.
+Hotels in Amsterdam are really expensive and privately-rented options are rather limited.
 So if you want to visit Amsterdam without spending a fortune, you should reserve your accommodation well in advance.

 The longer upfront you book, the bigger the choice, and thus better prices.
 In the low season, you might find some good last-minute deals, but don’t count on it.
 Also, there are some things you should know before booking your accommodation in Amsterdam – see the next point (#3) for more info!